 Now more than ever you need a retirement planning checklist.

-On 1 January 2011 the first baby boomer turned 65 and the baby boomer flood has started.Described as "a pig in the snake" this demographic extreme will have a major impact on the world.
+On 1 January 2011 the first baby boomer turned 65 and the baby boomer flood has started.Described as a pig (or porcupine!) in the snake.
+This demographic extreme will have a major impact on the world.

-Wake up, wipe the sleep from your eyes.
+Wake up, the dream is over, wipe the sleep from your eyes.
 We are faced with a new reality.
 Drift into retirement at your peril.

-I suggest that this is the final question to ask, as its answer depends on the answers to the questions below.
+I suggest that this is the final question to ask.
+As its answer depends on the answers to the questions below.

 My personal motto is "retire with a purpose … or just start to die".
 I believe that at this stage of life is very important to have a meaningful purpose.